|

 world |

-Medium Machine Gun (MMG) - At
+Medium Machine Gun

-first this was a lighter variant of the early heavy machine guns.
-The barrel jacket
+(MMG) - At first this was a lighter variant of the early heavy machine

-water cooling system was dispensed with and a heavier barrel substituted.
-This gave
+guns.
+The barrel jacket water cooling system was dispensed with and a heavier barrel

-the weapon greater portability but reduced sustained-fire capability.
-One of the
+substituted.
+This gave the weapon greater portability but reduced sustained-fire

-best examples is the Browning 1919A4.
-By the advent of W.W.II, many water-cooled
+capability.
+One of the best examples is the Browning 1919A4.
+By the advent of

-machine guns.
+reclassified as medium machine guns. |

-The Browning 1919A4 saw heavy action in WWII,
+The Browning 1919A4 saw heavy action in W.W.II,

 Korea, and Vietnam.
 Normally mounted on a light tripod or pintle mounted on a truck